 Through this plan, the Council is allocating land to meet residual employment land requirements as measured against the overall requirement and spatial distribution of employment provision set out in the Core Strategy.
-The allocations set out in this document have been selected based upon the outcomes of the consultation undertaken at Issues and Options stage (Regulation 18) between August and October 2016, and the testing work undertaken as part of the Sustainability Appraisal (SA).
+The allocations set out in this document have been selected based upon the outcomes of the consultation undertaken at Issues and Options stage (Regulation 18) between August and October 2016, and the outcomes of the consultation at Preferred Option stage (Regulation 19) between April and June 2017, as well as the testing work undertaken as part of the Sustainability Appraisal (SA).
 In terms of the objectively assessed need, there remains a residual requirement for employment land across the borough of 2.41ha.